Eric Anthony: Major Leagues

 Anthony's first major league hit came in his second game as an Astro.
 The home run, a 414-foot shot off the San Francisco Giants' Rick Reuschel, easily cleared the Astrodome fences.
 Later that game, he just missed another home run on an opposite-field shot that caromed off the top of the wall for a double.

 The following season, Anthony electrified fans in the Astrodome in a game against the Chicago Cubs by launching a home run into the right field upper deck—the first Astro ever to put a home run there and the first player to do so since 1970.
 The pitch traveled an estimated 440 feet and the seat where the ball landed was commemorated with a star.
 For his first three seasons in the big leagues, Anthony shuttled between Triple-A Tucson and Houston, dominating minor-league pitching but never managing to hit over .200 at the MLB level.

 Anthony's best season in the majors came in 1992, when he became a starter in the Astros outfield and slugged 19 home runs along with 80 RBIs.
 He followed that with a 15 HR, 66 RBI performance in 1993, and although he improved his batting average 10 points to .249 that season, he was dealt to the Seattle Mariners in the offseason for young lefthanded pitcher Mike Hampton.
 This trade has since been considered to be lopsided in favor of the Astros as Anthony would be released by the Mariners by the end of 1994 while Hampton became one of the Astros best pitchers.

 On April 4, 1994, Anthony hit the first home run at Cleveland's Jacobs Field.

 Anthony played as a reserve outfielder for the Mariners, Reds, Rockies, and Dodgers, playing his final major league game for Los Angeles in 1997.

 Post-MLB

 Anthony played the 1998 season for the Japanese League Yakult Swallows in 1998.
 After his time in Japan, Anthony returned to the Dodgers organization, playing for AAA Albuquerque in both 1998 and 1999.
 Although he hit well (over .300 both seasons), injuries prevented him from receiving another major league call-up.
 Anthony played four games for Somerset in the independent leagues in 2000 and seven games for Monterrey in the Mexican League in 2001 before retiring.

+Personal life

+Anthony discovered in 2017, as a result of a DNA test, that his biological father was former MLB All-Star Willie Davis.